LiorHai24/Theatre_Homework/Instructions.md

 This project is built using modern web technologies and follows industry best practices for scalable backend development:

 ### Backend Framework
 - **NestJS**: A progressive Node.js framework for building efficient and scalable server-side applications.
-NestJS provides a modular architecture, dependency injection, and built-in support for TypeScript. its really fast and good.
+NestJS provides a modular architecture, dependency injection, and built-in support for TypeScript.

 ### Database & ORM
 - **PostgreSQL**: A powerful, open-source relational database system used for persistent data storage.
 PostgreSQL provides ACID compliance, robust transaction support, and excellent performance for complex queries.